PolyRocketMatt/Delegate/README.md

 <h1 align="center">Delegate</h1>

-Delegate is a general-purpose command framework specifically designed for different Minecraft server platforms.
+Delegate is a general-purpose, platform-agnostic command framework designed for different Minecraft servers.
-Developers can use this framework, designed with fluent interfaces in mind to automatically parse commands, resolve contexts and execute actions.
+The core idea behind Delegate is the use of fluent interfaces to automatically parse commands, resolve command contexts and execute actions.

 ## Why choose Delegate?

 In the past, many command frameworks have tried to solve the problem of allowing developers to create commands in a simple and intuitive way.
-However, most of these frameworks either became convoluted very quickly, or simply didn't support enough platforms.
-Delegate aims to solve these problems by allowing the creation of simple commands, but also allows for the creation of complex commands with subcommands, tab completion, brigadier support and more.
-Furthermore, Delegate is completely tested with unit tests and use-case tests, ensuring the default implementations will work as intended on all platforms.
+However, most of these frameworks either:

+- become convoluted very quickly
+- support not enough platforms for the developer's needs

+Delegate solves this problem by providing a framework that builds commands for a large set of platforms in a single way.
+Furthermore, Delegate is designed to be as simple as possible, while still allowing for complex commands to be created.
+Finally, Delegate is fully unit/integration tested to ensure that it works on all platforms.

-## Features
+## Main Features

-- Simple and powerful command creation/execution
+- Simple, powerful command creation/execution
 - Autonomous command handling
+- Automatic tab completion
+- Context resolver without the need to casting or parsing
 - Platform-agnostic ([Supported Platforms](#supported-platforms))
 - Brigadier integration
-- Automatic tab completion
 - Runtime-based command registration and execution
 - Optional use of annotations
 - Full test coverage with using unit tests and integration tests